Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

 Your tenant is receving a lot of traces as the OpenTelemetry Collector was configured to send the trace data from a single Lambda function to multiple Dynatrace tenants.
 That is why you are receiving the same trace multiple times.

-Dynatrace provides a [sample exporter configuration](https://www.dynatrace.com/support/help/extend-dynatrace/opentelemetry/opentelemetry-ingest#expand--sample-collector-configuration) in our documentation.
+Dynatrace provides a <a href="https://www.dynatrace.com/support/help/extend-dynatrace/opentelemetry/opentelemetry-ingest#expand--sample-collector-configuration" target="_blank">sample exporter configuration</a> in our documentation.

 Below is small section of the configuration used by the instructor specific for this lab.
 The focus is on the `exporters` and `pipelines` within the `service` section.